-The industrial district was built on the Western side of the neighborhood between 1890 and 1930.
-These structures were built in a variety of architectural styles including Art Deco, Colonial Revival, Gothic Revival, Italian Renaissance, Queen Anne, Romanesque and Second Empire.
-One notable industrial structure was the Eagle Brewery which would eventually become the Richbrau Brewery which still exists today.
-The original brewery drew its water supply from the nearby Buchanan’s Spring.
+The industrial district in Carver developed on the western side of the neighborhood between 1890 and 1930.
+These industrial structures featured a diverse range of architectural styles, including Art Deco, Colonial Revival, Gothic Revival, Italian Renaissance, Queen Anne, Romanesque, and Second Empire.
+Notably, the Eagle Brewery, which later became the Richbrau Brewery and remains in operation today, was a prominent industrial structure.
+The original brewery sourced its water from the nearby Buchanan’s Spring.

-Given its close proximity, Carver has been strongly influenced by VCU and its community in more recent years.
-The Stuart C. Siegel Center was a significant catalyst for change when it was opened in 1999.
-The University’s phenomenal growth since then — not to mention lots of national attention since the basketball team’s string of NCAA tournament appearances — has continued to encourage investment in the area.
-Local and national retailers like Starbucks, Kroger, Dunkin’ Donuts and others have filled in long overlooked commercial spaces along Broad Street.
-Most recently, Whole Foods has made a significant investment in adapting another existing structure just a few blocks away from Carver.
-Several developers have also converted several of the larger historic industrial buildings into condominiums.
+In recent years, Carver has been significantly influenced by its close proximity to VCU and the university community.
+The Stuart C. Siegel Center, opened in 1999, played a pivotal role as a catalyst for change in the neighborhood.
+VCU’s remarkable growth, coupled with national recognition brought about by the basketball team’s NCAA tournament appearances, has continued to attract investment to the area.
+Local and national retailers such as Starbucks, Kroger, Dunkin’ Donuts, and others have taken up residence in formerly overlooked commercial spaces along Broad Street.
+Most notably, Whole Foods has made a substantial investment in adapting another existing structure located just a few blocks from Carver.
+Several developers have also undertaken the conversion of several of the neighborhood’s larger historic industrial buildings into condominiums, preserving the area’s historic charm while offering modern living spaces.

 Things to do: